minprog/prog-project/info/20 Requirements.md

 - Your visualization must be implemented in D3 (use of additional libraries must be approved by an instructor).

 - Under no circumstances should we be able to cause your program to crash at runtime.
+Staff is quite good at finding "crash opportunities".

 - You must include your name in a comment atop every source file in the project.